 The Salvation Army Chaplaincy Program is a partnership between The Salvation Army Milwaukee County and the Milwaukee Police Department.
 Salvation Army Chaplains provide emotional and spiritual care and support to those that have experienced a traumatic incident.
-Through our two volunteer rosters of chaplains (community & emergency), we seek to build relationships, engage with faith-based organizations, help build sustainable neighborhoods, identify root causes of trauma, and provide assistance which empowers individuals to make changes towards healing in their lives as a step towards healing our community.
+Through our two volunteer rosters of chaplains (community & emergency), we seek to build relationships, engage with faith-based organizations, help to build sustainable neighborhoods, and provide outreach services to empower individuals in making changes in their lives as a step towards healing our community.

 The Salvation Army Chaplaincy Program is comprised of volunteers from all over the greater Milwaukee area.
-Our 55 chaplains represent 19 denominations from 44 different congregations.
-They are laypersons/clergy and come from diverse ethnic and cultural backgrounds.
+Over 50 chaplains represents 19 denominations from more than 44 different congregations.
+They are; laypersons, clergy and believers alike who come from diverse ethnicities and cultural backgrounds.

-Our Chaplains are called to critical incidents when police determine emotional and spiritual care is needed, including (but not limited to):
+Our Chaplains are called to critical incidents and fatalities when police determines that emotional and spiritual care is needed.
+This includes (but not limited to):

 Since the program’s beginning in May of 2015, chaplains have not only responded to the scene of critical incidents with the police, they also have participated in the following community events: